stan-alam/laser/readme.md

 _Not sure if passing expires matters, since the service has to detect expired tokens from 401 response anyways._

 - [Storing Passwords Securely With PostgreSQL and Pgcrypto](https://x-team.com/blog/storing-secure-passwords-with-postgresql/)

+---

+Just adding a note here that I did try to write a modified Users table and query that could conditionally update a timestamp and counter to deal with failed logins, but there was no sane way to pull tokens using it, and the query itself was pretty ugly to look at:

+	UPDATE users SET
+		failed_logins = sq.new_failed_logins,
+		failed_login_at = sq.new_failed_login_at
+	FROM (SELECT
+	CASE WHEN failed_logins > 3
+		OR transaction_timestamp() < failed_login_at + (users.failed_logins * interval '1 minute')
+		OR password != crypt('abc123', password)
+		THEN failed_logins + 1
+		ELSE 0
+	END new_failed_logins,
+	CASE WHEN failed_logins > 3
+		OR transaction_timestamp() < failed_login_at + (users.failed_logins * interval '1 minute')
+		OR password != crypt('abc123', password)
+		THEN transaction_timestamp()
+		ELSE failed_login_at
+	END new_failed_login_at,
+	CASE WHEN failed_logins > 3
+		OR transaction_timestamp() < failed_login_at + (users.failed_logins * interval '1 minute')
+		OR password != crypt('abc123', password)
+		THEN false
+		ELSE true
+	END success
+	FROM users
+	WHERE email = 'user@email.com') AS sq
+	WHERE email = 'user@email.com'
+	RETURNING sq.success;

+_To keep the SQL sane it would make far more sense to properly secure the login route with a redis or cache dbms system for performance and separate checks to rate limit or block on a number failed logins with an expiring counter, which is something redis has built-in support for._